 Evaluation Period

 The Office of Student Financial Aid evaluates the three standards of SAP at the end of each spring term.
-The evaluation must be cumulative and include all terms of enrollment at Appalachian State, even if the student does not receive aid in any given term.
-At the point of evaluation, the student is either making SAP or not making SAP.
-If making SAP, the student is eligible to receive financial aid for the summer, fall, and spring terms; if not making SAP, the student is ineligible to receive financial aid for the summer, fall, and spring terms, but has the right to appeal this determination using the appeal process(es) outlined in this
+The evaluation must be cumulative and include all terms of enrollment at Appalachian, even if the student does not receive aid in any given term.

 Appeals

-Appeals are only considered for the following reasons:
+SAP Appeals are only considered for the following reasons:

 - Standard 1: Student is academically suspended, or is otherwise not in good academic standing

-Appropriate, documented extenuating circumstances resulting in academic suspension or otherwise not meeting the qualitative standard, even if the student has been granted readmission (including under a forgiveness policy) or permission to re-enroll following a suspension. - Standard 2: Total attempted hours exceed 150% of the published length of the program
+Appropriate, documented extenuating circumstances resulting in academic suspension or otherwise not meeting the qualitative standard, even if the student has been granted readmission (including under a Academic Renewal/forgiveness policy) or permission to re-enroll following a suspension. - Standard 2: Not earning at least 67% of total attempted hours at Appalachian State (for the degree program)

-Appropriate, documented circumstances for why a student is not completing 67% or more of total attempted hours at Appalachian State in the student’s degree program.
-Circumstances may include: withdrawal for medical reasons, extended personal illness or injury, death or illness of an immediate family member, required to take pre-requisite or preparatory coursework, called to active military duty, or other extenuating circumstances (all with sufficient and appropriate supporting documentation).
+Appropriate, documented circumstances for why a student is not completing 67% or more of total attempted hours at Appalachian in the student’s degree program.
+Circumstances may include withdrawal for medical reasons, extended personal illness or injury, death or illness of immediate family member, required to take pre-requisite or preparatory coursework, called to active military duty, or other extenuating circumstances (all with sufficient and appropriate supporting documentation.) - Standard 3: Total attempted hours exceed 150% of the published length of the program

 Satisfactory Academic Progress Appeals must include the following: